 If you don’t have a smoker, simply brown the small sausage chunks in the pot before you start on the bacon.
 Just put a little olive oil in a pan over medium heat, and stir often for 10 minutes until browned.
 Then remove from pot, discard the liquid fat, and start on the recipe.

 - In large stock pot, cook bacon until crispy.
 Remove, set aside, and discard most (but not all) of the bacon fat.

-- In the same pot soften your vegetables.
+- In the same pot soften your vegetables (onion, celery, carrots, garlic).

-- Add red wine and tomato paste and incorporate.
+- Add red wine and tomato paste and incorporate and simmer.
 Then add your herbs, stock, sausage, bacon and lentils.